ulikunitz/xz/README.md

 ## TODO

-1. Implement opReader based on opCodec.
-2. Use opReader in lzma.Reader.
-3. Change hash.Roller interface to elementar operations supported by functions.
-4. Write the opWriter.
+1. Write the opWriter.
-5. Write the opGenerator.
+2. Write an op generator consisting of the dictionary and the hashes.